The Postpartum Break Up Recipe

 Who the cuss word does he (or she) think he (or she) is…telling me, “We need to take a break”?

 Seriously, it is okay to be mad at the person who you thought you loved more than anything.
 After all, this person probably knows more about you than anyone else.
 And, this person has all of this juicy information on you because you told him or her because, let’s be honest, you trusted this person.
-Being angry is normal and you have every right to be mad.
+Being angry is normal and you have every right to be really fucking angry.
 When my ex and I broke up, I drop kicked a gift he purchased for me because I was so infuriated when I saw him on a date with another woman only eight days after our split.
 Obviously, violence is not an appropriate way to unleash the “Emotional Beast of Anger”, as I like to call it, but I do not regret breaking that damn present.
-In fact, it felt amazing when I imagined his face planted all over it when I kicked it against my dorm room wall.
+In fact, it felt amazing when I imagined his face planted all over it when it violently smashed against my dorm room wall.

 Step Five: Following the Doctor’s Orders

 Going out for a night with your friends is exactly what any smart doctor would prescribe, especially after some miserable jerk tore out your heart and sold it to the lowest bidder.
 You need to call your closest friends and demand that drinking cocktails and scoping out hotties should commence immediately.
-You need to tell your friends that the fictional “doctor” who you saw earlier that day, wrote you a very real prescription for some “serious fun”.
+You need to tell your friends that the fictional “doctor” who you saw earlier that day, wrote you a very real prescription for a bomb ass time out.
 Listen, even if you don’t want to go out yourself, you need to do it.
 Trust me, I get it.
 Who would want to go out after not showering for seven days on end, after solely eating saltine crackers for two weeks, and having a face that looked like it has just been freshly pruned from Dwight Shrute’s Beet Garden after weeks of endless crying?

 Step Six: Reestablish Your Independence

 Listen to me, and listen clearly: If there is even a shot that you and your ex may get back together, you need to reestablish your independence.
 If you ask me, half the reason that so many relationships end is because one person becomes too dependent on his or her partner.
-Somewhere along the way, someone in the relationship usually starts to use his or her significant other as his or her sole reason to be happy-so not healthy.
+Somewhere along the way, someone in the relationship usually starts to use his or her significant other as his or her sole reason to be happy-not healthy.
 So, when I say go out, go out and get that damn independence back!